* If you click a link on this page and make a purchase, I may receive a small commission at no extra cost to you. Learn more.

 How to store bagels

 If your bagels are homemade, make sure they’re completely cool before wrapping them.
+Otherwise, condensation will build up in the packaging and turn the bagels soggy.

 Avoid keeping the bagels in the fridge.
 The cold temperatures speed up the staling process.